Short stature can be affected by a child’s genes, hormones, poor nutrition, or other medical problems.

 - Syndromes such as Turner syndrome, Noonan syndrome, and Prader-Willi syndrome are associated with short stature and growth problems.

 - Children with short stature who do not fit into the other categories may be diagnosed with idiopathic short stature.
 This diagnosis is made when no medical cause can be found and the child’s final adult height is predicted to be very short.
-This final height prediction for girls would be under 5 feet tall and boys under 5 feet 4 inches.
+This final height prediction for girls would be under five feet tall and boys under five feet four inches.

 Children should visit their primary care provider regularly.
 A child’s height and weight should be measured and marked on the child’s growth chart as part of every visit.